w3f/polkadot-deployer/README.md

 ## Environment variables

-In order to be able to deploy to production, these environment variables must be
+In order to be able to release new versions, these environment variables must be
 available:

 * `$NPM_TOKEN`